Household Management Income

 However, running a home is a different ball game altogether, particularly for larger households.
 It is usual to enlist the services of various housekeeping and caregiving staff for an effective day-to-day running of the home.

-Contrary to popular opinion, housekeeping and family caring is not relegated to nannies, caregivers, cleaners, gardeners, butlers, and other similar workers alone.
+Contrary to popular opinion, housekeeping and family caring are not relegated to nannies, caregivers, cleaners, gardeners, butlers, and other similar workers alone.
 A family may also decide to hire a household manager to manage the general affairs of the home.

 But before we delve into the income of an average household manager in the U.S., let us get you started on who a household manager is and a few typical duties and functions of a professional household manager.